AlarmingCow/brew-monitor-arduino-client/README.md

 # Hardware
 This is written for an Arduino UNO hooked up to a CC3000 WiFI breakout board or shield.
 It also requires a OneWire thermometer (currently known to work with the DS18B20 sensor).

+# Acknowledgements
+Most of the source code here is mangled from Tony DiCola's [CloudThermometer](https://github.com/tdicola/CloudThermometer), also distributed under the MIT license.